jamesrcounts/jamesrcounts.com/_posts/2025-06-29-terraform-namer-pattern.md

 We're not the only ones to notice the need for codified naming.

 Around the same time I wrote my first `namer`, Microsoft released an official [Terraform module for naming Azure resources](https://registry.terraform.io/modules/Azure/naming/azurerm/latest).
 Their module constructs names using inputs such as prefix, suffix.
-It's flexible by design â€” users can override the slug or supply custom strings, which makes it broadly applicable across thousands of organizations.
+It's flexible by design, which makes it broadly applicable across thousands of organizations.

 And while we share the same goal (consistency), our approaches reflect different audiences: